SUNY Broome Department of Music and Theater Arts MUS 113, Spring 2021

 2. How does this class work?

-This course is based on reading, listening, discussion, and writing.
+This course is based on reading, listening, discussion, and applying your knowledge in creative work.

 There are no quizzes or tests.
-Instead, you will be asked to demonstrate your mastery of the subject matter through you participation in class discussions, your written work (4 journal assignments, at least 1 in-class writing assignment, your midterm assignment), and your final project.
+Instead, you will be asked to demonstrate your mastery of the subject matter through your participation in class discussions, your written work, and your final project.
 (For a complete description of the final project, go to this page.)

 Our coursework will also include: